 The best part of Christmas is definitely the several boxes of shortbread and chocolate-coated biscuits we get to eat our way through and enjoy.
 I’ll admit it, I have no self-control when it comes to shortbread biscuits or any kind of biscuit for that matter.
 My maternal grandma is half Scottish and her dad’s side of the family came from Dunblane, I’m sure my love of making (and eating!) shortbread is highly influenced by my Scottish roots.

 Shortbread for me is something truly magical.
-It requires only three ingredients and those few ingredients are quite easily assessable, meaning that if you suddenly remembered you’ve forgotten to get a present for someone (we’ve all been there) or plans change at the last-minute and you have unexpected guests, don’t panic as you can whip up a batch of these shortbread biscuits in no time at all with little notice and you won’t need to make a mad rush to the supermarket either!
+It requires a handful of ingredients and those few ingredients are quite easily accessible, meaning that if you suddenly remembered you’ve forgotten to get a present for someone (we’ve all been there) or plans change at the last-minute and you have unexpected guests, don’t panic as you can whip up a batch of these shortbread biscuits in no time at all with little notice and you won’t need to make a mad rush to the supermarket either!

 These shortbread biscuits can be packaged up in bags or biscuit tins and given away to your family members and friends as an edible gift.
 Saying that, you probably won’t want to give any of these away, you’re likely to want to hide these somewhere only you know about!

 Shortbread biscuits are a great way of getting kids involved with baking.
 They can prepare the dough by hand, then roll out it and stamp out different shaped biscuits with cutters.
 I picked a star-shaped cutter for this batch of shortbread biscuits because I love the way they look and you can always buy shortbread rounds, I like that these star-shaped ones are just a little bit different and they have an extra special festive touch, but I also love to use heart-shaped or regular round cutters.